Ruchir Sharma: Economic and financial market views

-At the same time, in articles for The Atlantic and other magazines, Sharma argued that the star of the 2020s was more likely to be the United States, which had seen its global reputation battered by the global financial crisis of 2008.
+At the same time, in articles for The Atlantic and other magazines, Sharma argued that the star of the 2020s was more likely to be the United States, which had seen its global reputation battered by the 2008 financial crisis.
 He cited five key factors pointing to a US comeback, all related to the superior flexibility of the US system, compared to its peers.
 The US was paying down its private debts faster than European rivals or Japan.
 The dollar was at its most competitive level in three decades (in real terms).
 The US remained the hub of technological innovation.
 The revolution in US shale oil and gas was greatly lowering energy costs.
 All these factors were helping to spur a US renaissance in manufacturing, putting the US in position to be the "breakout nation of the developed world," if it can address its Achilles heel: rising government debt.